 Father of man killed by police sues California department

-The father of a mentally distressed black man shot and killed by police who thought he was armed sued the San Diego-area department on Tuesday.
-Richard Olango Abuka, father of Alfred Olango, filed the lawsuit in San Diego federal court alleging excessive, deadly force against his son, the San Diego Union-Tribune reports Tuesday night that The suit was filed about a week after San Diego County prosecutors ruled that the shooting by El Cajon police was justified and no criminal charges would be filed.
+The father of a mentally distressed black man shot and killed by Southern California police who thought he was armed is suing the department.
+The San Diego Union-Tribune reports Tuesday night that Richard Olango Abuka, father of Alfred Olango, filed the lawsuit in San Diego federal court alleging excessive, deadly force against his son.

 Add your comments below